 What are your consultation fees and are you registered with my health fund?
 Please see here for our therapists individual fees and the health funds they are registered with.

 Do you have gift vouchers?
 Yes we do.
 Gift vouchers can be easily arranged by either calling or emailing the clinic.
 There are two types of gift vouchers.
-The gift card, this can be either posted or collected from the clinic or the gift voucher letter, this can be emailed to either the purchaser or the recipient.
+The gift card, this can be collected from the clinic or the gift voucher letter, this can be emailed to either the purchaser or the recipient.
 These vouchers can be processed quickly so if you are late in organising a gift nobody will ever know.
-All gift vouchers are valid for 3 years and must be presented when
+All gift vouchers are valid for 3 years and must be presented upon arriving.
+Please see gift voucher terms and conditions here.

-What is the difference between a swedish massage and deep tissue massage?
+What is the difference between a Swedish massage and deep tissue massage?
 Swedish Massage is a system of lighter long strokes, kneading and friction techniques on the more superficial layers of the muscles.
-Deep Tissue massage is a technique that releases chronic patterns of tension in the body through slow strokes and deep finger pressure on contracted areas, either following or going across the grains of muscles, tendons, and fascia.
+Deep Tissue massage is a technique that releases chronic patterns of tension in the body through slow strokes and deep finger and elbow pressure either following or going across the grains of muscles, tendons, and fascia.
 For more information on our individual services please see the services page

 Will the massage hurt?
 This depends on the type of massage and the depth of the strokes.
 A light, relaxing massage doesn't probe very deep into the muscles and shouldn't hurt.
 A deeper remedial massage or a really deep tissue massage can sometimes be a little uncomfortable.
 With that being said, there is a 'thats a good hurt' pain and a 'stop it, it really hurts' pain and massage should always stay in the 'feels good' hurt range.
 Pain can be an indication that the muscle is possibly injured or inflamed and pressure should be adjusted.
 Also, pain can cause you to tighten up and negate the relaxing effects of the massage.
 The most effective and deepest massage always works with your body's natural response, not against it.
 It is very important to let your therapist know if you are finding the massage too painful.